AdityaCoppisetti/adityacoppisetti/README.md

 Student Builder. collector of unfinished prototypes.

-I like projects that force me to learn five different skills at once.
+I like projects that force me to learn five different skills at once. here is my portfolio- https://adityacoppisetti.github.io/

 One week I'm reverse engineering a camera.
 The next I'm designing a PCB, building a combat robot, experimenting with drones, writing software, or turning old hardware into something it was never designed to be.